Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rosetta Stone Korean Cost

 Rosetta Stone’s subscription plans are quite affordable compared to other language learning options.
-They offer three plans: two monthly subscription options and one lifetime package.
-The monthly subscriptions range from $10 to $15 per month, while the lifetime option costs around $400 and includes access to all Rosetta Stone languages, not just Korean.
+They offer two plans: either a monthly or an annual subscription.
+The monthly subscription costs about $20 per month, while the annual option costs around $160 upfront.
+Keep in mind that both plans include access to all Rosetta Stone languages, not just Korean.

-After discounts, the monthly subscriptions usually go for around $8 to $12, and the lifetime package can drop below $200, making Rosetta Stone more affordable than Pimsleur and Rocket Languages.
-Also, it’s worth noting that Rosetta Stone offers a free three day trial period as well.
+After discounts, the monthly and annual subscriptions usually cost around $10 to $15, making Rosetta Stone more affordable than Pimsleur and Rocket Languages.
+Also, it’s worth noting that Rosetta Stone offers a 14-day money-back guarantee as well.

 Strengths Of The Rosetta Stone Korean Program